 Our analyses revealed that the power differences between reinstated and non-reinstated episodes exceeded the frequency range of 40-200 Hz that we used to differentiate the two.
 Reinstated episodes were characterized by an increased power from 10 Hz (during encoding) and 15 Hz (during retrieval), implying that the distinction between reinstated and non-reinstated episodes may not be limited to 40-200 Hz, but could be attributed to either an offset or a spectral tilt of the 1/f power spectrum.
 Future studies will need to carefully disentangle the individual contributions of oscillatory changes, a power offset, and a spectral tilt between reinstated and non-reinstated trials.

+The range of high frequency activity (40-200 Hz) overlaps with the so-called ripple band (80-120 Hz).
+Excitatory input from CA3 induces ripple activity in the CA1, which is characterized by highly synchronized neural firing (Buzsaki, 2015).
+Ripple activity has been linked to memory consolidation and replay of previous experiences (Vaz, 2019, science; Jadhay et al., 2012 science; Roux et al., 2017 nat neuro).
+For example, research by Vaz and colleagues (Vaz et al., 2019, Science), has implicated coupled ripple activity to coordinate the information flow between the MTL and the temporal cortex (also see Ngo et al., 2020 elife).
+Considering this, future studies should investigate the extent to which the here reported HFP memory reinstatement effect is driven by activity in the ripple range.
 Here we report a significant correlation between spiking of individual neurons and the mean power in the high frequency range from 40 Hz to 200 Hz.
 However, this correlation is weak, explaining only ~1-2% of variance.
-One reason for this low correlation may be that we limited our analysis to the microwires on which the neurons occurred.
-It is conceivable that different microwires from the same bundle may be better suited to pick up transmembrane currents from nearby neurons.
+Of note, we correlated the firing rate of only a single neuron with the HFP of the microwire on which it was recorded (lots of redundancy with 2 sentences prior).
+Since the firing rate reflects just a single neuron, the HFP includes activity from disproportionally more neurons with different firing rates.
+We therefore expect a higher correlation when analysing more neurons.
+Moreover, it is conceivable that different microwires from the same bundle may be better suited to pick up transmembrane currents from nearby neurons.
 Additionally, there is substantial variance in the literature which frequency range constitutes the high frequency band (e.g., xxx).
 Future studies should aim to identify which frequencies are most indicative of single neuron firing taking into considerations differences between neuron types (excitatory or inhibitory cells).
 Furthermore, recent research has suggested that synchronous firing is more influential in increasing HFP compared to firing alone (xx).
 Unfortunately, due to the limited number of single neurons that can be recorded using currently available microwires we cannot resolve this question.
 Recording more neurons using newer electrodes may enable us to disentangle the roles of synchrony and firing in relation to HFP in the future.
 A larger brain coverage would also allow the investigation of what role the recorded brain area plays in moderating the relationship between neural firing and HFP (paper where different brain layers produce different findings xx).